 One of the 18 projects was implemented by the end of 2016, a total of 18 projects from the 19 projects and 7 thematic funds have already been completed.
 Both the completed and ongoing projects have resulted in a high number of positive and concrete results.
 Below is an overview based on the five project goals.

 Results in Romania

 Careers for schools and businesses

-The project «Job Orientation Training in Businesses and Schools» combines the school and labour market systems.
+The project ’Job Orientation Training in Businesses and Schools‘ combines the school and labour market systems.
 Taking part in teaching modules geared towards the job market has helped 7,500 pupils and apprentices assess their skills and get to know the real working world.
-The programme has already been carried out in 133 schools and is expected to be extended to other schools.
+The project has already been carried out in 180 schools and is expected to be extended to other schools throughout Romania.

 Thanks to SCIEX fellowships, 88 Romanian doctoral students and post-doctoral researchers are taking part in fixed-term research residencies at Swiss universities.
 A total of 26 research partnerships have been established as part of the fund for joint Romanian-Swiss research projects.
 The researchers have published 137 articles in scientific journals, and have presented their findings at over 170 conferences.

 Support for SMEs

 It is difficult for many Romanian SMEs to obtain credit from commercial banks because they lack collateral.
 That is why Switzerland has contributed CHF 24.5 million to a capital and loan fund.
 SMEs active in the manufacturing, tourism, health and clean technologies sectors receive up to CHF 100,000 in secured loans from the fund.
 The aim is to boost competitiveness among SMEs through these investment loans.
 By the end of 2016 over 180 SMEs were granted access to an investment fund, with the loans helping to create and maintain 2,000 jobs.

 Improving the air rescue services

 Swiss Air-Rescue Rega organises and coordinates further training for Romanian pilots.
-Over 28 pilots improved their skills by taking part in a full flight simulator training course in Switzerland.
+34 helicopter pilots improved their skills by taking part in 47 piloting training modules.
 Another 30 aircraft maintenance and flight mechanics were also given basic security training.

 Integrating Roma and other minorities